Camilovelag/Camilovelag/README.md

 - 🔭 My next learning goal is AWS.

-- ⚡ Fun fact: I love Backend but if the UI/UX design is clearly settled, this is like a amusement park for me.
+- ⚡ Fun fact: I love Backend but if the UI/UX design is clearly settled, this is like a amusement park.

 - 🙋‍♂️ I'm open to new opportunities.